Erddig: Estate buildings

 The estate buildings include the joiners' shop and smithy, the Midden Yard (with its saw mill and cart sheds), and the Stable Yard (with its stables and tack room, carriages and vintage bicycles and vintage cars).
 In the house are the laundry, bakehouse, kitchen and scullery.

 The nearby river supplied a source of water, which was pumped uphill by a hydraulic ram, the water entering the ram via a feature known as Erddig's Cup and Saucer.

 Whilst occupied by the Yorke family the house was never installed with mains electricity, with the last Squire, Philip, relying on a portable generator to power his single television set.
 The saw mill, however, was equipped with its own static steam engine to provide the power for sawing and turning.

 Awards

 In 2003, Erddig was voted by readers of the Radio Times and viewers of the Channel 5 television series Britain's Finest Stately Homes as "Britain's second finest".
 In September 2007 it was voted the UK's "favourite Historic House" and the "8th most popular historic site" in the UK by Britain's Best.
+Erddig was awarded National Heritage Museum of the Year in 1978, a joint award with the Museum of London.